directdemocracy-vote/doc/README.md

 2. Each citizen should endorse several other citizens they personally know to create a web of endorsements.
 3. Trustees should use the resulting web of endorsements to endorse all the cards corresponding to a unique citizen.

+Similarly, citizens and trustees may endorse stations, publishers and observers.

 ### 3.2 Referendum Setup

 **Organizations:** publishers.